List of Marvel Comics teams and organizations: Code: Blue

-Cognoscenti

 Comedy Kids

+The Comedy Kids is an organization appearing in American comic books published by Marvel Comics.

-The Comedy Kids are three kids (Gabby, Muscles, and Junior) who appear in Comedy Comics #9.
+The Comedy Kids are three kids consisting of Gabby, Muscles, and Junior.

 Command

+The Command is an organization appearing in American comic books published by Marvel Comics.

-The Command is Florida's sanctioned superhero team that's part of the Fifty-State Initiative.
+The Command are Florida's sanctioned superhero team and a part of the Fifty-State Initiative.
 Its known members are Jennifer Kale, Wundarr the Aquarian, Siege, and Conquistador (who was briefly replaced by a Skrull infiltrator).